-Soal and action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Low-income students are in need of additional behavioral and academic support in comparison to all students as indicated by our chronic absenteeism (defined by academic progress with independent study) and our local behavior data.
-Scope: LEA-wide Positive behavioral support refers to the application of positive behavioral and academic interventions and systems to achieve socially important behavior change.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 5.2 Action: Positive Climate - Awards/Rewards/Incentives Need: Low-income students are in need of additional behavioral and academic support in comparison to all students as indicated by our chronic absenteeism (defined by academic progress with independent study) and our local behavior data.
+Scope: LEA-wide Positive Behavior Intervention & Support (PBIS) have been shown to be effective in reducing student misbehaviors as well as increasing student connection with school and motivation to success.
+Positive behavioral support refers to the application of positive behavioral and academic interventions and systems to achieve socially important behavior change.
 KC Online will continue to implement PBIS strategies to proactively teach our low income students our expectations and to reward and recognize low income students for their progress.
 Action 2 is to provide students with a positive, proactive approach to student attendance, discipline, and academic achievement.
 This action includes the following: • Awards and Rewards for student achievement • Incentive trips for students meeting their academic goals • Student incentives for attendance, behavior, and academic achievement The additional resources are designed to meet the needs most associated with low-income students.
 However, because we expect that all students struggling behaviorally and academically will benefit, this action is provided on an school-wide basis.
-Student Safety - Student Survey Response 5.3 Action: Attendance Support and Incentives Need: Low-income students are in need of additional attendance support in comparison to all students as indicated by KCO attendance and chronic absenteeism data.
-Scope: The Chronic Absentee Recovery Effort (CARE Project) has been successful in reducing the number of low-income students who qualify as chronically absent by incentivizing good school attendance.
+Suspension Rate Expulsion Rate Attendance Rate Chronic Absenteeism Rate Student Safety - Student Survey Response 5.3 Action: Attendance Support and Incentives Need: Low-income students are in need of additional attendance support in comparison to all The Chronic Absentee Recovery Effort (CARE Project) has been successful in reducing the number of low-income students who qualify as chronically absent by incentivizing good school attendance.
 This action provides incentives for students with strong attendance and to provide support to students that are missing school.
-This will provide an additional layer of support for our low-income students and families.
-This action is designed to meet the needs most associated with English learners, low-income, and foster youth.
-However, because we expect that all students struggling to attend school on a daily basis will Attendance Rate - All Students, Low Income Students
+This Attendance Rate - All Students, Low Income Students